Photo of University Hall

 Specialization

-My main focus in Classics has been on the reception of Alexander the Great and the Macedonians, especially in imperial Greek literature, the subject of my monograph-in-progress.
-My interest in Alexander historiography has also led me to work on the Greek Alexander Romance and its Persian, Arabic and Ethiopic offshoots.
+My main focus in Classics has been on the reception of Alexander the Great and the Macedonians, especially in imperial Greek literature, the subject of my forthcoming book with Oxford University Press, MAKING ALEXANDER GREAT: GREEK LITERATURE AND THE MACEDONIAN PAST IN THE ROMAN EMPIRE.
+My interest in Alexander historiography has also led me to work on the Greek Alexander Romance and its Persian, Arabic and Ethiopic offshoots; this work makes a major contribution to my second book, under contract with Bloomsbury and entitled ALEXANDER THE GREAT: A SOURCEBOOK OF HISTORY AND LEGEND.
 Alexander's involvement in questions concerning Greek identity or self-identification in Roman Greek literature (from 1st century BCE- 3rd century CE) has, furthermore, led me to consider such questions outside of the context of Alexander and in a variety of authors ranging from Plutarch to Cassius Dio (who show wildly different perspectives on the matter).
 I am also broadly interested in Greek historiography from the Classical through the Imperial periods, and have published commentaries for Brill's New Jacoby, a massive compilation of fragments from ancient history written in Greek, on a number of Hellenistic Jewish authors, writers on Hellenistic Syria, and Greek mythographers.
 Here is a link to many of my publications! https://montclair.academia.edu/SulochanaRAsirvatham